eldariont/ssHMM/README.md

 ### Documentation

+ssHMM can be installed manually as a Python package or (more simply) as a Docker image.
 Check out our documentation: http://sshmm.readthedocs.io

+### Contact
+If you experience problems or have suggestions please contact heller_d@molgen.mpg.de.
+Alternatively, you are welcome to create issues or pull requests on our github.com repository: http://github.com/eldariont/sshmm.

 ### Citation

-Heller, D., Krestel, R., Ohler, U., Vingron, M., & Marsico, A. (2016). ssHMM: [Extracting intuitive sequence-structure motifs from high-throughput RNA-binding protein data](http://dx.doi.org/10.1101/076034). bioRxiv, 076034.
+David Heller, Ralf Krestel, Uwe Ohler, Martin Vingron, Annalisa Marsico; ssHMM: extracting intuitive sequence-structure motifs from high-throughput RNA-binding protein data, Nucleic Acids Research, gkx756, https://doi.org/10.1093/nar/gkx756

 ### License